platipodium/paper-modelingpractise/Lemmen2024_Sommer_ecologicalmodelling.md

 <!-- @todo rewrite above paragraph -->

+[^pypi]: A very prominent package registry is the Python Package Index at https://pypi.org

 :::warning

-- [ ] add role of package registries
+- [x] add role of package registries
+- [ ] to be reviewed by Carsten
       :::

 [^versioneer]: https://github.com/python-versioneer/python-versioneer